yanivyacoby/yanivyacoby.github.io/_pages/teaching.md

 I created and organized a workshop for first-year PhD students at Harvard SEAS, called [How to make the most out of your PhD: a guide from current to incoming students](https://yanivyacoby.github.io/a-guide-to-your-phd/guide.html) (Fall 2020).
 The workshop is about managing the multi-faceted (and often undiscussed) challenges of being a PhD student.

-I'm a member of [InTouch](https://intouch.seas.harvard.edu/) (Spring 2021 - present), a peer-to-peer support network for grad students.
+I'm a co-leader and member of [InTouch](https://intouch.seas.harvard.edu/) (Spring 2021 - present), a peer-to-peer support network for grad students.

 Lastly, I was a mentor for the Women in Data Science (WiDS) Cambridge datathon workshop (2019-2020).